Freight Working Group

 Freight Working Group Goals

-2. Integration: Assist in the further incorporation of freight into MPO planning practice at all levels from the LRTP through unified planning work program (UPWP) initiatives to the transportation improvement program (TIP).
+Integration: Continue to participate in the implementation of the National Highway Freight Program, and assist in the further incorporation of freight into MPO planning practice at all levels from the Long-Range Transportation Plan (LRTP) through Unified Planning Work Program (UPWP) initiatives to the Transportation Improvement Program (TIP).

-3. Stakeholder Outreach: Engage other freight-related organizations to determine opportunities to inform them of initiatives MPOs in New York State that are advancing opportunities for collaboration.
+Stakeholder Outreach: Engage other freight-related organizations to determine opportunities to inform them of initiatives MPOs in New York State are advancing for collaboration and to be informed of their initiatives.

-4. Transformational Technologies: Monitor and assess technical advances (e.g., automated vehicles, additive manufacturing, etc.) that impact the number, type, and mode of trips used to deliver goods to businesses and residences.
+Transformational Technologies: Monitor technical advances (e.g., automated vehicles, additive manufacturing, etc.) that impact the number, type, and mode of trips used to deliver goods to businesses and residences.

-5. Data Availability: Catalog and evaluate the accessibility, quality, and cost of data that can be used to better analyze freight movements at various geographies from a statewide perspective to increase cost-effectiveness and efficiency.
+Data Availability: Catalog the accessibility and quality of data that can be used to better analyze freight movements at various geographies from a statewide perspective to increase cost-effectiveness and efficiency.

-6. Global and National Economies: Track the interrelationships between economic issues (including the COVID-19 pandemic), consumer trends, and resulting business models that impact metropolitan economies in New York State.
+Global and National Economies: Monitor the interrelationships between economic issues (including the COVID-19 pandemic), consumer trends, and resulting business models that impact metropolitan economies in New York State.

 Click the image above to view the current Work Plan